How To Pack And Survive A Long Haul Flight

 On a long-haul flight, the window seat can be trapping when you need to use the bathroom, stretch your legs or want something from the overhead bin.
 My favourite seat is an aisle in the middle section of the aircraft if it’s a wide-body.
 It offers a little more freedom to get up and down with ease without bothering your seatmates.

 Visit a site like SeatGuru when booking your flight to reserve your seat.
-They show the aircraft layout (you can find what type of aircraft you will be on at time of booking) and where things such as a the bathrooms, bassinets for young children and galleys are placed so you can avoid these areas.
+They show the aircraft layout (you can find what type of aircraft you will be on at time of booking) and where things such as the bathrooms, bassinets for young children and galleys are placed so you can avoid these areas.

 Everyone has their preference of where to sit and it’s best to secure well in advance.
 Reserving at the time of booking will hopefully help with avoiding the dreaded middle seat also.

-Pimp out your tablet
+Pimp out your device

 Some airlines also offer a USB charging point in your seat to keep you going.
 Newspapers can be downloaded before you go as can your favourite books.
 These are all great backups for the ‘just-in-case’ moments of boredom while travelling.
 Check out our story on the best travel apps here.